 The Gates of Istanbul

-Recorded at Peter Gabriel's Real World Studios, this track is of excellent recording quality.
-Despite the "large" sound all details and individual instruments are easily distinguished.
-Still, together they make a very impressive image and a coherent mix.
+Recorded at Peter Gabriel's Real World Studios, the recording quality of this track is excellent.
+Despite the large sound, every detail and individual instrument is easily distinguishable.
+Working together, they make a very impressive image and a coherent mix.

-Notwithstanding the somewhat exotic mix of instruments used; listen for the oud, the Celtic and Greek bouzouki, the lyra, and other more common instruments in modern-day pop music.
-But most of all, McKennitts's voice: throughout the song it stands out, clear and expressive.
+Notwithstanding the somewhat exotic mix of instruments used (listen for the Oud, the Celtic and Greek bouzouki, the Lyra and other more common instruments in modern-day pop music), it's McKennitt's voice that stands out, full of clarity and expression.